yy4382/obsidian-static-site-export/README.md

 Meanwhile, wiki links`[[]]`  and many other Obsidian features can be used normally.
 This plugin does the work of converting `[[]]` style into `[]()` style automatically in exported markdown, leaving the links inside Obsidian untouched.

-Images will be automatically uploaded to a image hosting service.
-More choices will be added in future.
+Images will be automatically uploaded to an image hosting service.
+More choices will be added in the future.

 ## Features (How it Works?)